 Stick with the sirloin, ribeye, or New York (center cut) pork chops as they are the most tender with the latter being the most economical.
 When in doubt, talk to your butcher man.
 Butchers LOVE to chat about meat and will guide you to the best they have in the meat case.

 For this recipe, avoid double-cut pork chops.
 They’re too bulky, take longer to fry, and are really extra (money and effort) for a recipe as simple as this.
+One-inch thickness is perfect for this recipe.

 What else do I need to make these chops?